boundlessgeo/qgis-connect-plugin/docs/source/usage.rst

 By default |connect_plugin| configure QGIS to check plugin updates every month.
-This check performed on QGIS start, and if updates found, you will see corresponding message in QGIS statusbar
+This check performed on QGIS start, and if updates found, you will see corresponding message in QGIS status bar

 .. figure:: img/update-available.png
    :align: center